2023-24 NASTAR Resort Franchise Information

 - It is recommended that resorts sell a season pass to race their NASTAR course

-- Many resorts offer NASTAR racing for free as a resort amenity
+- Some resorts are offering NASTAR racing for free as a resort amenity

 - Official results are posted immediately following the race.

-- National, State & Resort Rankings are updated nightly.
+- National, State, Resort and Overall Rankings are updated nightly.

-- Race leagues and team scores are easily managed and accumulated results are tracked online
+- Race leagues and team scores are easily managed and accumulated results for race series are tracked online

-- The Pacesetter’s Handicap is divided by his/her time to establish the time that the National Pacesetter would have skied the course had he been there that day.
+- The Pacesetter’s Handicap is divided by his/her time to establish the time that the National Pacesetter would have skied the course had he/she been there that day

 - Each resort is ultimately responsible for the location and set up of their NASTAR race venue.